 A range of strategies will be used to encourage personal development, reflection and discussion through seminars and small groups.
-Teaching will be through blended learning which will entail online resources and lectures as well as face to face lectures and discussion groups involving critical incident analysis.
+Teaching will entail online resources and lectures as well as discussion groups involving critical incident analysis.

-You will be required to attend one day a week over 9 weeks.
-The teaching and acquisition of clinical skills will take place in the practice setting as well as in the classroom following 35 hours of mentored clinical practice.
+You will be required to join one day a week (via zoom) over 8 consecutive weeks, Wednesdays 6 October – Wednesday 25 November, Induction day 23 September 2021.
+The teaching and acquisition of clinical skills will take place in the practice setting over 35 hours.